dynamic11/ikea-sales-finder/README.md

 ## Challenges:
 - the Ikea website uses client-side rendering to serve the website.
 This prevents us from just visiting the site and parsing the HTML file.
 We need to use we headless web-browser to render the page then parse the code for the desired text.
 - Setting up a notification system
-- setting up a server to run this script periodically
+- setting up a server to run this script periodically (can use one of my Digital Ocean instances or Heroku)

 ## Tools Used
 * Language: Python